zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     }
     ```

-    > **IMPORTANT**: Make sure you copy the output into a text editor, as the Azure Cloud Shell session will eventually time out, and you will no longer have access to the output.
-The `appId` will be used in the steps below to assign an access policy to Key Vault, and both the `appId` and `password` will be used in the next exercise to add the configuration values to the web and API apps to allow them to read secrets from Key Vault.
+    > **IMPORTANT**: Make sure you copy the output into a text editor, as the Azure Cloud Shell session eventually times out, and you won't have access to the output.
+The `appId` is used in the steps below to assign an access policy to Key Vault, and both the `appId` and `password` are used in the next exercise to add the configuration values to the web and API apps to allow them to read secrets from Key Vault.

 ### Task 4: Assign the service principal access to Key Vault

-In this task, you will assign the service principal you created above to a reader role on your resource group and add an access policy to Key Vault to allow it to view secrets stored there.
+In this task, you assign the service principal you created above to a reader role on your resource group and add an access policy to Key Vault to allow it to view secrets stored there.

 1. Next, run the following command to get the name of your Key Vault, replacing `<your-resource-group-name>` with the name of your resource group.